Sperm Freezing, Preserving Sperm for Future Use

 Current HIV (AIDS), hepatitis (B and C), and HTLV-I&II tests are required for sperm banking.
 These tests may be completed through our office.

 Following cryopreservation, specimens are shipped to ReproTech for long-term cryostorage.
 ReproTech is inspected and accredited by the American Association of Tissue Banks.
 See http://www.reprotech.com for more details.

 Most patients are surprised to learn that sperm storage costs less than a dollar a day.
 The cost for sperm freezing varies depending on the number of specimens banked.
 Current estimated costs include $550 for the initial medical history review, physician consult and infectious disease screening.
 Each specimen banked is $310.
 If adequate time is available, up to five samples can be banked for $800 and up to 10 samples can be banked for $1400.
 Shipping and handling costs may also be applicable.

 Reprinted from CANCER, November 1, 1999/volume 86/number 9

 "The technology of assisted reproductive techniques (ART) in recent years has progressed at a tremendous pace.
 Today, cryopreservation of sperm with subsequent ART can provide most post-therapy infertile cancer patients an opportunity to father children.
-Men who once had little or no chance of producing a pregnancy through assisted techniques due to “poor" semen quality now have fertility rates approaching that of couples undergoing standard IVF when there is no male infertility involved.
+Men who once had little or no chance of producing a pregnancy through assisted techniques due to “poor" semen quality now have fertility rates approaching that of patients undergoing standard IVF when there is no male infertility involved.
 As a result, cryopreservation of sperm should be attempted before therapy by all men who may want to father children in the future."